SrinivasDhulipalla/lucene_example/README.md

 with feeder, server only, client.
 Both server with feeder and client will do the same lucene queries.

-The feeding can be done by client too, but testing feed-from-client is not the objective, query-from-client is.

 REST URL is:

 - http://localhost:8081/gemfire-api/docs/index.html (for feeder)